kalyan63/Sketchs-and-SVD-DataScience/Readme.md

     >!['Error Graph'](q4.png)

-    > Here, I'm using 5 hash functiions so, m=k/5 for Count min and Count Sketch
+    > Here, I'm using 5 hash functions so, m=k/5 for Count min and Count Sketch

     > From the graph we can see that for k=2000 (approx) CM and CS has very low error.

-    >So for m=400 and d=5 CM and CS sketch has error less than 1%.
+    > So for m=400 and d=5 CM and CS sketch has error less than 1%.

     > For Misra-Gries for k=100 the error is less than 1%.